-We are a Hong Kong based pharmaceutical company currently in the preclinical stage, dedicated to developing and commercializing a broad range of therapeutic and diagnostic technologies to tackle unmet medical needs.
+We are a pharmaceutical company currently in the preclinical stage, dedicated to developing and commercializing a broad range of therapeutic and diagnostic technologies to tackle unmet medical needs.
 We have obtained exclusive licenses for our technologies.
 In addition, we are also developing certain proprietary technologies as product candidates.
-We are pursuing therapeutic and diagnostic projects (including projects seeking to use extracts or derivatives from natural substances to treat diseases) in neurology, infectious diseases, gastroenterology, oncology, and other disease areas.
+We are pursuing therapeutic and diagnostic projects (including projects seeking to use extracts or derivatives from natural substances to treat diseases) in neurology, infectious diseases, gastroenterology, oncology and other disease areas.
 We also have projects focused on surgical robotics.
-(See "Our Business - Lead Projects and Other Projects under Development - Lead Projects" and "Our Business - Other Projects under Development") Also, we opened a medical clinic, AML Clinic, in June 2018.
-Its initial focus is on treatment of chronic diseases resulting from modern sedentary lifestyles and aging population.
+(See "Our Business - Lead Projects and Other Projects under Development") Also, we opened a medical clinic, AML Clinic, in June 2018.

 Although none of our drug or device candidates has yet been approved for testing in humans, our goal is to develop a broad range of early stage novel therapeutics and diagnostics across a wide range of disease/therapeutic areas.
-Key components of our strategy for achieving this goal include: (for details of our strategy, see "Our Business - Our Strategy")
+Key components of our strategy for achieving this goal include: (for details of our strategy, See "Our Business - Our Strategy")

-- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products that may be able to attain orphan drug designation and/or satisfy current unmet medical needs; - Collaborating with leading academic institutions and CROs; - Expanding our in-house pharmaceutical development center; - Leveraging our management's expertise, experience and commercial networks; - · Strategically developing opportunities in Hong Kong to promote access to the PRC market; and - Obtaining and leveraging government grants, to fund project development.
+- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products that may be able to attain orphan drug designation and/or satisfy current unmet medical needs; - Collaborating with leading academic institutions and CROs; - Expanding our in-house pharmaceutical development center; - Leveraging our management's expertise, experience and commercial networks; - Strategically developing opportunities in Hong Kong to promote access to the PRC market; and - Obtaining and leveraging government grants to fund project development.

-Based on our evaluation of the preclinical test results of each of our drug and device candidates, we have determined to devote a significant percentage of our resources, including a substantial portion of the proceeds of this offering, to three therapeutic projects ("Lead Projects").
-The drug candidates being advanced by the Lead Projects are NLS-1, ALS-1 and ALS-4, described in further detail below.
-If the results of the remaining preclinical studies of these drug candidates are positive, we expect to be able to submit by 2020 or 2021 an Investigational New Drug Application ("IND") for at least one of these candidates to the U.S. Food and Drug Administration ("FDA") or an equivalent application to the regulatory authorities in one or more other jurisdictions such as the China Food and Drug Administration ("CFDA") and/or the European Medicines Agency ("EMA").
+We have begun to devote a significant percentage of our resources, including a substantial portion of the proceeds to three therapeutic projects ("Lead Projects").
+The drug candidates being advanced as the Lead Projects are ALS-1, ALS-4 and NLS-1, described in further detail below.
+If the results of the remaining preclinical studies of these drug candidates are positive, we expect to be able to submit by 2020 or 2021 an Investigational New Drug Application ("IND") for at least one of these candidates to the U.S. Food and Drug Administration ("FDA") or an equivalent application to the regulatory authorities in one or more other jurisdictions such as the China's National Medical Products Administration ("NMPA") and/or the European Medicines Agency ("EMA").
 Acceptance of these applications by the relevant regulatory authority would enable the Company to begin testing that drug candidate in humans in that jurisdiction.
 Our ability to obtain any approval of such applications is entirely dependent upon the results of our preclinical studies, none of which have yet been completed.

 Our current business consists of "therapeutics" and "non-therapeutics" segments.
 However, our focus is on the therapeutics segments.
-Because of the risks, costs and extended development times required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue and medical robots that may be brought to market and generate revenue more quickly.
+Because of the risks, costs and extended development time required for successful drug development, we have determined to pursue projects within our non-therapeutics segments, such as AML Clinic, to provide some interim revenue and medical robots that may be brought to market and generate revenue more quickly.